KauaCasimiro/Primate-Protocol-Synthetic-Rebelion/README.md

 # 🧠💥 Primate Protocol: Synthetic Rebellion

-> A pixel art top-down shooter developed for a Game Jam with the theme **"Rebellion"**.
+A pixel art top-down shooter developed for a Game Jam with the theme **"Rebellion"**.
-> Work in progress – built by a solo developer from the **Monkeys Dynamite** team.
+Completed and released by a solo developer from the **Monkeys Dynamite** team.

+---

 ## 🎮 About the Game